- Avalon History Center

 We are happy to consider purchasing your recommendations!
 Fill out our Select a Purchase form with the details of the item you would like us to add to our collection.

 4. Are you offering Library by Mail at this time?

 5. Will I be fined for late items?

-The accrual and collection of fines and fees has been suspended through August 31, 2020.
-Lost items will still be billed.
+The accrual and collection of fines and fees has been temporarily suspended.
+Lost or damaged items will still be billed.

 6. Can I still use your Interlibrary Loan service?